 Article Translations: (Spanish)

-Muscular dystrophy is a disease that weakens muscles over time.
-There are different types of muscular dystrophies.
+Muscular dystrophy is a genetic disorder that weakens muscles over time.
+There are many different types of muscular dystrophies.
 Each type begins at a different age and may cause mild or severe muscle weakness.

 Symptoms of Duchenne (dew-SHEN) and Becker muscular dystrophy are progressive.
 This means that they get worse over time.
 Kids with muscular dystrophy may also develop scoliosis (curved spine), heart problems, breathing problems, and trouble walking.